-Stitching in the “3rd loop” of hdc.
-After turning, work all stitches for that row in the 3rd loop of the hdc from previous row (it will be in the front).
-Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back*, and you should see another “V”.
-You’ll be working into the back loop of that “V”, this is called the 3rd loop. *When working in rows, this loop will be facing you!
+Working in the 3rd loop of a hdc (click the link for a step-by-step picture tutorial if you are unfamiliar with the 3rd loop) – Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back and you should see another “V” made by the “yarn over”.
+You’ll be working into the back loop of that “V”.
+This is called the 3rd loop.
+When you are working in rows, this 3rd loop will be facing you after you turn!

--Start with 192 stitches (193 chains) for a 5′ wide throw, and 228 stitches (229 chains) for a 6′ wide blanket.
-300 stitches (301 chains) will give you a King sized blanket.
-You can adjust the size of your blanket by making the starting chain number divisible by 3 + 1 (the first two chains of the row count as a stitch).
-Try a starting chain of 151 for a 4 ft wide blanket for a toddler, or 127 chains for a 40″ baby blanket.
+-You can adjust the size of your blanket by making the starting chain number divisible by 3 + 1 (the first two chains of the row count as a stitch).

 -Ch 2, and ch 3 do count as first stitch of row unless otherwise indicated.